Icinga/icinga2/doc/09-object-types.md

-  start\_time               | Timestamp             | **Required.** The start time as UNIX timestamp. end\_time                 | Timestamp             | **Required.** The end time as UNIX timestamp. duration                  | Number                | **Optional.** The duration as number. entry\_time               | Timestamp             | **Optional.** The UNIX timestamp when this downtime was added. fixed                     | Boolean               | **Optional.** Whether the downtime is fixed (true) or flexible (false).
+  start\_time               | Timestamp             | **Required.** The start time as UNIX timestamp. end\_time                 | Timestamp             | **Required.** The end time as UNIX timestamp. duration                  | Number                | **Optional.** The duration as number. sequence\_id              | String                | **Optional.** The generated sequence string.
+If multiple downtimes were created from the same API action, this sequence number allows to delete them in one shot.
+Available since v2.11. entry\_time               | Timestamp             | **Optional.** The UNIX timestamp when this downtime was added. fixed                     | Boolean               | **Optional.** Whether the downtime is fixed (true) or flexible (false).
 Defaults to flexible.
 Details in the [advanced topics chapter](08-advanced-topics.md#fixed-flexible-downtimes). triggers                  | Array of object names | **Optional.** List of downtimes which should be triggered by this downtime.